Joe Francis: Federal

 In April 2007, in Reno, Nevada, Francis was indicted by a grand jury for two counts of tax evasion.
 The Department of Justice alleged that Francis claimed over $20 million in false deductions on his corporate returns in 2002 and 2003.

 In April 2008, the venue for the trial was changed to the United States District Court for the Central District of California.
 At a hearing in July 2008, Francis pleaded not guilty to tax evasion.
 His attorney, Robert Bernhoft, said that tax returns for the businesses were prepared and filed by a former accountant and not shown to Francis.
 Bernhoft said that when the accountant left the company, he reported the returns to the Internal Revenue Service (IRS) to collect a bonus from the Tax Whistleblower Program.

 In September 2009, Francis pleaded guilty to misdemeanor counts of filing a false return and bribery.
 He received credit for time served.
 In November 2009, U.S. District Judge S. James Otero accepted Francis's plea including $250,000 in restitution to the IRS.

 Blackmailed

 In 2004, Riley Perez (also known as Darnell Riley) broke into Francis' home where he filmed a humiliating blackmail video and arranged for payment so that the video did not go viral.
-Held at gunpoint, Francis was forced to disrobe on camera.
-Riley has claimed that he was asked to do so by mafia criminals.
+Held at gunpoint, Francis was forced to disrobe on camera, and made to lie on the floor with his hands tied behind his back.
+Riley has since published a book in which he claimed that he was asked to do so by mafia criminals, stating “I was asked to rough him up," and “I worked with guys [who], if they told you to do something, you don’t [didn't] ask questions."
+To further intimidate him, a sex toy resembling a penis was placed near Francis' head during the filming of the video; both parties have claimed that no sexual activity or assault occurred during the incident, with the toy apparently being used as a humiliation tactic.